ThomasPluck/ipi-extractors/README.md

 `Enter table PDF page number: `, give page number of table in report to be extracted

-The table without the total column is then copied to the clipboard and can be directly pasted into either excel or google sheets.
+The table is then copied to the clipboard and can be directly pasted into either excel or google sheets.

 Some extra things that are worth knowing:

-  - Entering `,` after your page number will cause the program to drop the indexing column
+  - Entering `,` after your page number will cause the program to drop the indexing and total columns
   - Entering `x` in page number will return you to the previous prompt the program asks you for a PDF path